android/ai-samples/README.md

 ## Getting Started

 *   Please follow the [instructions to set up experimental access to Gemini Nano](https://developer.android.com/ai/gemini-nano/experimental).
-*   Run the sample code on your Android device with AICore installed.
+*   Run the sample code on your Pixel 9 device after following the setup instructions.

 ## License